ovxi/webdataconnector/docs/wdc_custom_init_and_shutdown.md

 logic, you don't need to do anything; code in the Tableau JavaScript library includes default initialization logic for you.

-To implement custom initialization, you create an [init]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.webdataconnector.init) function for your connector.
+To implement custom initialization, create an [init]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.webdataconnector.init) function for your connector.
 In the function, run your initialization code.
 When initialization is complete, call the passed in [initCallback]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.initcallback)